scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 social efficacy, neighborhoods are a central construct in empirical work.
 From a dynamic lens, neighborhoods experience changes not only in their socioeconomic composition, but also in spatial extent; however, the literature has ignored the latter source of change.
-In this paper, we discuss the development of novel, spatially explicit approaches to the study of longitudinal neighborhood dynamics using the scientific Python ecosystem.
+In this paper, we discuss the development of a novel, spatially explicit tool: the Open Source Longitudinal Neighborhood Analysis Package (OSLNAP) using the scientific Python ecosystem.

 .. class:: keywords